RaymonMin/RaymonMin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my personal website!
-I am Ruiming (/ʐweɪ mɪŋ/, or you can simply call me Raymon) Min.
+I am Ruiming (/ʐweɪ mɪŋ/ for pronuncing, 闵锐明 in Chinese, or you can simply call me Raymon) Min.
 I am a senior undergraduate student majoring in [Mathematics and Economics](https://maec.hkust.edu.hk/home) and [Computer Science](https://cse.hkust.edu.hk/bsc/) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/).

 My research interests include causal relations, explainable machine intelligence, synthetic data using generation models, and policy learning.